santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Assignments/Logbook Entry 2 - Simple Example.md

    - Call the `print_output` method with the specified node names.

 [Insert a flowchart image here illustrating the main program flow, including reading input, processing input, and generating output.]

-By following this object-oriented approach, we can create a modular and maintainable solution to the problem.
-The "Node" class encapsulates the behavior and data related to individual nodes, while the "Network" class manages the overall network topology and interactions between nodes.

-Let me know if you have any further questions or if you'd like to proceed with the implementation!